sambadekar3/GitViz_Story/README.md

 - Your imagination

 ### Note:
-You are free to use the concept / idea as long as you promise to make it more beautiful.
+You are free to use the concept / idea as long as you don't plan to brand them as your own.
 If you have any questions or comments you can contact me on: samrat.ambadekar@gmail.com